-In the previous section we mapped the leading Bondi data onto a subset of the leading Beig--Schmidt data.
-A key observation is that the latter is fully governed by homogeneous solutions of the Beig--Schmidt equations.
-In this section we show that the antipodal matching relations follow from the parity properties of these homogeneous solutions under the $\mathcal{H}$-antipodal map $\Upsilon_{\mathcal{H}}$.
-Some steps towards the derivation of \eqref{antipodal} were already taken by Troessaert \cite{Troessaert:2017jcm}.
-After showing that the Lie algebras associated with global BMS symmetries ($\scri$) and Spi-symmetries ($i^0$) are isomorphic, he argued that the charge density and symmetry parameter associated with Spi-supertranslations both satisfy antipodal relations.
-However his analysis was restricted to linearized gravity, and Prabhu extended these results to the nonlinear theory \cite{Prabhu:2019fsp} using the formalism of Ashtekar and Hansen \cite{Ashtekar:1978zz}.
-In subsequent work Prabhu and Shehzad tackled the antipodal matching of the angular momentum charge density, which they were able to derive under the assumption that the leading magnetic Weyl tensor $B_{ab}$ vanishes, i.e., in the absence of gravitational radiation \cite{Prabhu:2021cgk}.
-The analysis that we present here completes these results in two important ways.
-First, the connection we make between $\scri$ and $i^0$ goes beyond that of matching of Lie algebras associated with asymptotic symmetries, since we provide in section~\ref{Sec:Bondi to BS} a precise dictionary between Bondi data and Beig--Schmidt data.
-This allows us to unambiguously identify where the initial data of the shear $C_{AB}$, mass aspect $m$ and angular momentum aspect $N_A$ sit in Beig--Schmidt gauge, and proceed with a study of their parity properties.
-Second, we show that the vanishing of the leading magnetic Weyl tensor $B_{ab}$ is a property arising from the Bondi phase space.
+The analysis that we present here completes these results in various important ways.
+First, the connection we make between $\scri$ and $i^0$ goes beyond that of matching Lie algebras associated with asymptotic symmetries, since we have provided in section~\ref{Sec:Bondi to BS} a precise dictionary between Bondi data and Beig--Schmidt data.
+This allows us to unambiguously identify where the initial data of the shear $C_{AB}$, mass aspect $m$ and angular momentum aspect $N_A$ sits in the Beig--Schmidt gauge, and to proceed with the study of their parity properties and matching of the asymptotic charges at $\scri$ and $i^0$.